The API Designer is a cloud-based tool that makes it much easier to create RESTful APIs for Iguana.

 The API designer also supports FHIR, see the shared FHIR API that we created.

 What is it for?

-- To build a RESTful web API using the Iguana Translator
+- Build a RESTful web API using the Iguana Translator

-- To build an adapter to an existing RESTful web based API
+- Build an adapter to an existing RESTful web based API

 Who is it for?